lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 1. A motion can be started by calling `createMotion()` function on `EasyTrack` core contract.
 2. Upon motion creation, `EasyTrack` calls `createEvmScript()` function on the corresponding `EVMScriptFactory` contract passing all the data required to generate a motion enactment EVM script.
 3. `EVMScriptFactory` smart contract generates the script and returns it to the `EasyTrack` core contract.
 4. `EasyTrack` contract conducts the motion according to the motion settings (i.e. motion duration, objections threshold and maximum active motions count).
-While active, the motion can be canceled at any time by the address that has started it.
+Until enacted, the motion can be objected by any LDO token holder or canceled by the address that has started it (even if the motion duration timeframe has already expired).
+5. In case the objection threshold has been reached, the motion gets instantly rejected and impossible to interact with.
-5. As soon as the motion duration expires, it becomes possible to enact the motion.
+6. As soon as the motion duration expires, it becomes possible to enact the motion (if the objection threshold has not been reached).
 Anyone can enact the motion from that moment on.
-6. To enact the motion, the `EasyTrack` contract recreates the enactment EVM script and passes it to the `EVMScriptExecutor` smart contract for execution.
+7. To enact the motion, the `EasyTrack` contract recreates the enactment EVM script and passes it to the `EVMScriptExecutor` smart contract for execution.
-7. `EVMScriptExecutor` holds all the permissions to run valid enactment EVM scripts passed from the `EasyTrack` smart contract.
+8. `EVMScriptExecutor` holds all the permissions to run valid enactment EVM scripts passed from the `EasyTrack` smart contract.

 ![Easy Track system schema](./assets/lip-3/easytrackschema.png)
 ___